-Most of the programmer knows about multithreading in java, but few of the programmers know how a thread schedule for the exception?
+Most programmers know about multithreading in java, but few of the programmers know how a thread schedule for the exception?
 How JVM executes multiple threads executing concurrently?
 A thread scheduler schedules the thread for execution.
 So now the question arises that which thread should be executed first?
 In this post, we will find how does thread scheduler in java schedules the threads.

-Here is the table content of the article will we will cover this topic.
+Here is the table content of the article that will cover this topic.

 1. What is the thread scheduler in java?